wso2/product-sp/modules/distribution/README.txt

-WSO2 Business Activity Monitor, v2.5.0
+WSO2 Data Analytics Server, v2.5.0
 ================================

 10th of December 2014

-Welcome to the WSO2 Business Activity Monitor, v2.5.0 release
+Welcome to the WSO2 Data Analytics Server, v2.5.0 release

-WSO2 Business Activity Monitor (WSO2 BAM) is a comprehensive framework designed to solve the problems in the wide area of business activity monitoring.
-WSO2 BAM comprises of many modules to give the best of performance, scalability and customizability.
+WSO2 Data Analytics Server (WSO2 DAS) is a comprehensive framework designed to solve the problems in the wide area of business activity monitoring.
+WSO2 DAS comprises of many modules to give the best of performance, scalability and customizability.
 This allows to achieve requirements of business users, dev ops, CEOs without spending countless months on customizing the solution without sacrificing performance or the ability to scale.

-WSO2 BAM is powered by WSO2 Carbon, the SOA middleware component platform.
+WSO2 DAS is powered by WSO2 Carbon, the SOA middleware component platform.

 New Features
 ============

-Add MQTT Input Event Adaptor to BAM
+Add MQTT Input Event Adaptor to DAS

 Improvements